 Saying 'that's an interesting point' while checking one's watch, is very off-putting!

-Learn what are the passions in your Student's life.
+Learn what are the things that make your Student's face glow as she talks of them.
 The Student should know that you are interested in his or her life and what is important to her.
+One doesn't ask personal questions, one is finding out what music, films, books, poetry, have made her catch her breathe, and sigh.
 Apart from showing a true interest in your Student, these conversations will be the basis of how the two of you work together in designing the Student-led Work Plans.